 AIP Diet Food List: What You Can and Can't Eat

 There are a lot of foods you can't eat on AIP, but the main idea is to eliminate all preservatives, grains, and inflammatory foods and replace them with more nutrient-rich foods.

-AIP Means You Can Eat These Foods
+You Can Eat These Foods on an AIP Diet

 - Proteins: Beef, lamb, chicken, pork, fish, turkey, and other organic meats and fish.

 - Vegetables: yams, broccoli, cauliflower, carrots, cabbage, lettuce, mushrooms, onion, kale, arugula, cucumber, and all other leafy greens and organic vegetables (excluding nightshades like potatoes and peppers).

 - Fruits: Apples, bananas, berries, pears, peaches, mangos, and all other fruits in moderation.

 - Herbs and spices: Salt, cilantro, thyme, dill, cinnamon, basil, mint, rosemary, and most cooking herbs and spices.

 - Fats: Avocado oil, olive oil, coconut oil, beef tallow, chicken fat, and other fats derived from grass-fed beef.

 - Pantry and baking: Bone broth powder, apple cider vinegar, coconut sugar, honey, coconut flour, arrowroot starch, and other natural syrups.